nanoile/ReasoningSAM/README.md

                                       --model gpt-4o-2024-11-20 \
                                       --prompt_path prompts/dior/open_vocabulary.txt
 ```
-Add --skip_existing if a request occasionally fails.
+Add `--skip_existing` if requests occasionally fail.
 The script will skip images that have already been processed.

 - Alternatively, use a locally deployed LVLM for inference.
 For example, use `Qwen2.5-VL-7B-Instruct` to count objects.
 ```bash